 When there’s an incident at the QE2 Bridge

 If traffic were to come off the M25 onto the A13 eastbound (junction 30), it would have to go all the way down to the Stanford (1014) junction.
 Then up and around the traffic lighted roundabout.
 Remembering this junction is used by the likes of DP World and London Gateway so already a busy junction.
-Then back westbound on the A13 until just past the Orsett (A128) junction, to the new joint LTC (both directions)/A1089(southbound) junction.
-Note neither the LTC nor the A1089(south) is accessible from the Orsett junction.
-This has now been dubbed the Stanford Detour.
+Then back westbound on the A13 until just past the Orsett (A128) junction, to the new joint LTC (both directions) junction.
+Note neither the LTC is accessible from the Orsett junction.
+This has now been dubbed the Stanford Detour, and is shown in blue on the map.

 If instead it attempts to come off the M25 directly onto the LTC, the M25 at this point would be 5 lanes of traffic, and the LTC southbound (between the M25 until just past the A13) is just 2 lanes of traffic.

-When that all starts to back up, if traffic instead tried to come off the M25 onto the A127 (junction 29) to cut down the A128 in an attempt to reach the LTC it would need to take the Stanford Detour, because remember there is no access to the LTC from the Orsett/A128 junction.
+When that all starts to back up, if traffic instead tried to come off the M25 onto the A127 (junction 29) to cut down the A128 (shown in pink) in an attempt to reach the LTC it would need to take the Stanford Detour(shown in blue), because remember there is no access to the LTC from the Orsett/A128 junction.

 Alternatively, traffic could also very likely start heading into London on the various routes it currently does when there are incidents.